ReylinXu/hello-world/README.md

 # hello-world

+Hi Everyone!

+It's my first time to use GitHub.
-For learn how to use GitHub.
+I'm following the guide to learn how to use this.